-Period of retention.
+Period of retention

-97. Any incoming postal article, the addressee of which cannot be found, or addressed to the "Poste Restante" shall be retained for a period not exceeding one month as the Postmaster General may prescribe.
-However, the above period may, at the discretion of the Postmaster General, be extended, but, in no case, shall the period of retention exceed two months.
+97. Any incoming postal article, the addressee of which cannot be found, or addressed to the "Poste Restante" or "To be called for" shall be retained for a period not exceeding one month as the Postmaster General may prescribe.
+However, the period may, at the discretion of the Postmaster General, be extended, but, in no case, shall the period of retention exceed 2 months.